isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 hours from now (*eg* if you have a compute job which is using these Google credentials to access controlled data and it is still running), select the link "Extend controlled access period to 24 hours from now" (red box on figure below).
-Your time of access will be extended to 24 hours from the time you push the link.
+Your access will be extended by 24 hours from the time that you push the link.

 .. image:: ../webapp/24hrExtension.png
    :scale: 30